almaan/stereoscope/README.md

 ## Special Thanks
 * [cartal](https://github.com/cartal9) - for identifying small bugs in the `look` module and providing suggestions for additional features to enhance visualization.
-* [nik1sto](https://github.com/nik1sto) - catching a dependency bug and a type conversion error.
+* [nik1sto](https://github.com/nik1sto) - catching several bugs and providing great feedback along with suggestions for features to improve.